-The School is reporting an intangible right to use assets related to leased buildings, structures, and improvements.
-These intangible assets are being amortized in a systematic and rational manner over the shorter of the lease term or the useful life of the underlying asset.
+The Academy is reporting an intangible right to use assets related to leased buildings, structures, and improvements.
+These intangible assets are being amortized in a systematic and rational manner over the shorter of the lease term or the useful life of the underlying asset, which per the Academy's policy is 40 years for buildings.